norcalli/spiceplot/README.md

 ```

 ##Examples:
 In the examples, I am using `ngspice`.
 You can use `./testobot.sh examples/2b` to automatically generate plots with ngspice.
+I've also provided some `.raw` files under `examples` to play with which were generated from ngspice.

 ---